adamgoossens/stackrox_collection/README.md

-# Ansible Collection - adamgoossens.stackrox
+# Stackrox Ansible Collection - community.stackrox

 Documentation for the collection.